Dikshith-Manjunath/Mini-Project-SEM-IV/README.md

-Website to take the data of extra food from people and distribute to stray dogs around the areas
+Website to do some job and we are still deciding on it